 Some of Holly's clients include government agencies, non-profit organizations, schools, banks, police and fire, industry councils, and corporations.
 To date, thousands of people across Canada have participated in her training sessions.

-In the recent past, she has also participated in projects involving traditional land use studies, special places mapping, elders and community members’ interviews, film production, and community event planning.
-Also, Holly has a proven facilitation background addressing topics such as cultural awareness, family violence, child abuse, drug and alcohol education, bullying, anger management and conflict resolution.
+In the recent past, she has also participated in projects involving traditional land use studies, special places mapping, elders and community member's interviews, film production, and community event planning.
+Also, Holly has a proven facilitation background addressing topics such as cultural awareness, family violence, child abuse, drug and alcohol education, bullying, anger management, and conflict resolution.

-Holly has been involved in the Alberta film industry since the early 1990’s, particularly in Aboriginal-based productions such as North of 60.
-Other film credits include The Assassination of Jesse James with Brad Pitt, Bury My Heart At Wounded Knee and most recently The Revenant.
+Holly has been involved in the Alberta film industry since the early 1990’s, particularly in Aboriginal-based productions, such as North of 60.
+Other film credits include The Assassination of Jesse James with Brad Pitt, Bury My Heart At Wounded Knee and, most recently, The Revenant.